Commentary on Parashat Pekudei, Exodus 38:21 - 40:38

 Pekudei is the Torah portion of details.
-This short, seemingly redundant parashah does little more than sum up the information presented already twice in the preceding chapters.
+This short, seemingly redundant Torah portion does little more than sum up the information presented already twice in the preceding chapters.

 In Terumah and Tetzaveh, Moses receives from God the instructions for building the Mishkan, including its utensils and the priestly garments.
 Vayakhel describes the actual construction of these items.
 Whereas Pekudei begins with an accounting of all the material that went into the project, and concludes with a further recounting of the Mishkan’s parts as they are finally erected into a single structure by Moses.

 Considering how incredibly sparing the Torah is with words, it seems strange that this portion should spend so much time simply summing up what was said before.
 Why wasn’t it enough for the Torah to simply state: “And the people did all that Moses commanded, and Moses assembled the Mishkan.”
 Perhaps the answer lies in the nature and purpose of the Mishkan, and its relationship to the creation.